Skip to main content

 Investor Type

-Filter by investor category: Accelerator, Angel, Corporate VC, Family Office, Private Equity, Venture Capital Firm, or Other.
-Use this to exclude investor types that structurally don’t fit your raise — angels don’t lead $8M rounds, and corporate VCs carry strategic constraints most early-stage founders don’t want.
+Filter by investor category: Accelerators, Angels, Corporate VCs, Family Offices, Private Equity, Venture Capital Firms, or Other.
+Use this to exclude investor types that structurally don’t fit your raise — angels don’t lead large rounds, and corporate VCs typically don’t invest in early-stage companies raising pre-seed rounds.

 Investor HQs

-Filter by the country or city where an investor firm is headquartered.
-Distinct from geography filters (which track where investors deploy capital) — HQs tells you where the partner you’ll meet with is actually based.
+Filter by the country or city where an investor is headquartered.
+Distinct from geography filters (which track where investors deploy capital) — HQs tells you where the firm is located.

 Stage Specialists